Day-of Coordinator Vs Venue Coordinator

 The Differences Between a Day of Coordinator & A Venue Coordinator

-When kicking off your wedding planning, selecting your venue is without a doubt the first important item to get crossed off your list (followed closely by hiring your photographer! 😉 ).
-There’s a lot to consider during the selection process, including the support system you’ll have by your side on your big day.
+When kicking off your wedding planning, selecting your venue is usually the first big task to check off your list (followed closely by hiring your wedding photographer 😉).
+But choosing your dream venue isn’t just about pretty spaces, it’s also about the support system you’ll have on your big day.

 1. Support